 This way you’ll get the word out about your business, and be able to find better opportunities to finance your ideas.
 Remember – when you share someone else’s content, it doesn’t have to mean that you are drawing attention away from yourself, but quite the opposite.

-Making sure that your branding is always around, people will remember that it was you who shared the valuable content that they’ve been looking for.
+Making sure that your personal branding is always stellar as people will remember that it was you who shared the valuable content that they’ve been looking for.

 5. Take A Loan